 Most people who practice sprouting grains do so for the health benefits.
-It can turn a hard-to-digest wheat berry into a light, nutrient-dense whole grain.
+Sprouting can turn a hard-to-digest wheat berry into a light, nutrient-dense whole grain.

-Drain the sprouts well and transfer to a covered container.
-Sprouts will keep in the refrigerator for several days.
+- To store, transfer to a covered container.
+Sprouts will keep in the refrigerator up to 3 days.